 SEO is all about the little tweaks you make to your website, which has many potential target areas for improving your search index ranking.
 But for the sake of the article, we will focus on the on-page aspects of website SEO that you should tweak:

 Tiles play a crucial role in both the organic and inorganic recognition of your website’s web-page, as it is something both the human user and the algorithm will use as a reference.
 Therefore a title must not only make sense from an SEO stand-point but also be readable by the human eye.

 An example of a title for a page would be:

-The above excerpt you can read and understand what the web-page’s content contains along with working from an SEO SERP perspective.
 Good titles will increase your CTRs or click through rats as well as search rankings.
 Here are two tips that will help both you to write SEO friendly titles: